stacks-network/stacks-core/blockstack_cli_0.14.1/README.md

 [![PyPI](https://img.shields.io/pypi/l/blockstack.svg)](https://github.com/blockstack/blockstack-client/blob/master/LICENSE)
 [![Slack](http://slack.blockstack.org/badge.svg)](http://slack.blockstack.org/)

-**DO NOT USE IN PRODUCTION.
-YOUR NAMES AND BITCOINS WILL GET LOST.**

-**This is code for an upcoming release.
-Do not use it outside of the integration test framework at this time.**

 This package contains the CLI (command line interface) and reference client library for [Blockstack Server](https://github.com/blockstack/blockstack-server).
 It talks to the Blockstack server and provides an interface for creating and managing names in decentralized namespaces and database tables on the blockchain.